-PhD Project (2015-18): Expletives and Clause Structure: Syntactic Change in Icelandic
+Expletives and Clause Structure: Syntactic Change in Icelandic (2015-18)

-Funded by the Arts & Humanities Research Council
+PhD project at the University of Manchester, funded by the Arts & Humanities Research Council UK

-My doctoral research examines the historical development of the expletive það in Icelandic, from the earliest texts to the present day.
+My PhD thesis examines the historical development of the expletive það in Icelandic, from the earliest texts to the present day.
 This development is set against the backdrop of Icelandic clause structure, with particular attention to verb-second, information structure and the left periphery.
 The study combines corpus linguistic data and quantitative techniques with theoretical analysis, conducted within Lexical Functional Grammar.

-I am also involved in a project investigating variation in early Germanic noun phrases, funded by the Norwegian Research Council.
+I am also involved with this project which focuses on variation in noun phrase word order across early Germanic (funded by the Norwegian Research Council, 2017-20).